The tyrant in his body is but the slave of the tyrant in his soul.

 Strictly and rather technically-pedantically speaking, The Stranger isn’t a Palestinian film, being about Arabs in the Golan Heights, who of course traditionally identify as Syrian rather than Palestinian.
 That identification has apparently been fragmenting since the Civil War started in Syria, but of course the official political status of the place in the eyes of the so-called international community remains that of 1967/1973.
 The film is also not directed by a Palestinian, but since it’s set in Israeli-occupied territores I’ve put it in this section.

-Films about 1948, and about exile
+Films about history up to 1948 and about exile

 Farha